elalejov96/elalejov96/README.md

 **How to Reach Me**

-📧 Email: [fredyv96@hotmail.com]

 💼 LinkedIn: [https://www.linkedin.com/in/alejandro-velasco-913555138/]

 **Fun Facts About Me**

-📖 I love teaching and I am always looking for new things to learn.

 🏆 Placed second in the RIIAA (REUNION INTERNACIONAL DE INTELIGENCIA ARTIFICIAL Y SUS APLICACIONES) 2024 hackathon.